 Cree, ‘Magic Boy’ is 15″ on base; sculpture is 13″ high.
 This piece was created in honor of the Manitoba Centennial and was offered in two colorways but not at the same time.
 The white was limited to only 100 worldwide, sold for $2500, and was made in 1971, 1972 and 1973 only.
 The color version did not appear until 1986; a 1988 Cybis price list includes it as a limited edition of 200 priced at $4995.
 That edition was closed before 1993.

 Iroqois, ‘At the Council Fire’, Dekanawida and Atotarho made from 1973-1981; 14” on base, sculpture approx 12”.
 The issue price was $4250.
-The original 350/150 edition split was reduced to only 225 total before closing at a price of $4975; it may be that none were sold internationally.
+The original 350/150 edition split was reduced to only 225 total before closing; it may be that none were sold internationally.
 The autumn 1973 price list which introduced this piece says “This sculpture comprises two important historical figures of the Iroquois – the prophet, saint and mystic Dekanawida and the Keeper of the Council Fire and Sacred Wampum, Atotarho.”
 The same Cybis retail price list also cites the sculpture as being sold with its own vitrine.
 I have only once seen it offered for sale on the secondary market with the vitrine included.
+The spring 1981 Cybis price list shows this edition as having been completed and a retail price of $4775, but it also appears on their 1982 price list for $4975.

 Apache ‘Chato’ 1974; 13.25” on base, sculpture is approximately 11.25”.
 Its issue price was $1950 and by 1988 this had risen to $3300; the edition was closed sometime between then and 1993.
 Originally this sculpture was produced with the same routed dark wood base that was used for the ‘Beaverhead’ Medicine Man shown above.
 However, during Chato’s production run Cybis suddenly could no longer obtain these bases from that woodworker and thus they switched to the smooth wood base seen in the second photograph.
 Both of these bases are legitimate and original.
 An interesting side note is that when US Secretary of State Henry Kissinger traveled to the Middle East to broker peace negotiations he brought with him two copies of Chato; they were presented to the Arab and Israeli negotiating teams as a reminder of “the importance of communication.”